Skip to main content

 storagePool: lvm-thin

-replicasOnSame: zone=a
+replicasOnSame: "topology.kubernetes.io/zone=a"

 reclaimPolicy: Delete